Are milia a cause

 - After sitting in the steam, turn off the shower and wait a few minutes.
 Pat your face dry, and rinse with lukewarm water to wash away any irritants before you step out of the steamy room.

-Exfoliating too much can irritate the skin, so you shouldn’t do it every day.
+Exfoliating too much can irritate the skin, so you don’t do it every day.
 Start by using an exfoliating cleanser once a week and see if it improves your milia.

-Manuka honey is an antimicrobial agent that can help reduce inflammation.
-Both bacteria and inflammation lead to skin irritation, so a Manuka honey mask may help soothe your milia.
-Manuka honey can be found at most supermarkets and health food stores, and it contains properties that ordinary commercial honey doesn’t have.
+Manuka honey can be found at most supermarkets and health food stores, as well as online.
+It contains properties that ordinary commercial honey doesn’t have.

 One clinical study showed that honey mixed with cinnamon bark extract was especially effective in combating bacteria that cause acne.
 Milia aren’t usually caused by bacteria, but a honey mask with cinnamon extract might still improve the look of your skin.

-- Mix together 3 or 4 tablespoons of Manuka honey with about a tablespoon of cinnamon.
+- Mix together 3 or 4 tbsp. of Manuka honey with about 1 tbsp. of cinnamon.

 - Microwave the mixture for about 30 seconds.